mathjax/MathJax-docs/options/SVG.rst

     This option indicates whether MathJax should try to correct the x-height of equations to match the size of the surrounding text.
+    See the :ref:`MatchWebFonts options <configure-MatchWebFonts>` for finer control, especially if you are using Web fonts.

 .. describe:: linebreaks: {}